cbg15589/carnd-term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | .04	      			| Slippery road					 				|
 | .01				    | Speed limit (20km/h)      							|

-Normally the second and third prediction are similar signs to the predicted one, but the model it's very sure on it's predictions.
+The second and third rank predictions are similar signs to the first one, but still the model it's very sure of it's predictions.

+Below we can see the same information in the form of bar charts.

 ![alt text][image21]